huggingface/blog/opinion-classification-with-kili.md

 After we create our project, we need to add jobs.
 We can prepare a labeling interface from the Settings page

-I have defined 4 categories but it is inevitable to come across reviews that should have multiple categories or completely weird ones.
+Although we have defined 4 categories, it is inevitable to come across reviews that should have multiple categories or completely weird ones.
 I will add two more labels (which are not to use in modeling) to catch these cases too.

 In our example, I added two more labels (Other, Multi-label).
 I also added a named entity recognition (NER) job just to specify how I decided on a label while labeling.
 The final interface is shown below